Contents

 Too Much Light.

-With their flat or angled positions, skylights collect dirt and debris at a higher rate than windows.
-If you rarely clean your windows, you’ll need to clean up the skylight more often.
+With their flat or angled positions, skylights collect dirt and particles at a greater rate than windows.
+If you occasionally tidy your windows, you’ll need to clean the skylight more often.
 Plus, installing the roof is the only way to clean the beyond a skylight.

-The majority of standard-sized skylights cost $150 to $3,500.
-The larger the skylight, the greater the price.
-If your roof opening doesn’t fit one of the listed below sizes, anticipate to pay at least 25% more for the system than the next-closest standard alternative on this list.
+Most standard-sized skylights cost $150 to $3,500.
+The larger the skylight, the higher the cost.
+If your roof opening does not fit one of the listed below sizes, anticipate to pay at least 25% more for the unit than the next-closest requirement option on this list.

 16-by-16 inches$ 150– $600.